minprocess/13-E-Commerce-Backend/README.md

 The mySQL and JawsDB databases can be seeded with this app.
 See the Usage section below.

-On server start the Sequelize models are synced to either the MySQL database or the JawsDB.
+When this server is started the Sequelize models are synced to the MySQL database on the localhost or to the JawsDB on Heroku.

 ## Installation
 This project has repositories on Heroku and on GitHub.
 The git command to show remote repositories is